rakslice/mewnbase_autodrive_mod/README.md

 <kbd>Space</kbd> - Turn on/off auto-drive

-Auto-drive will turn off automatically turn off when it runs out of striped pavement to follow.
+Auto-drive will turn off automatically when it runs out of striped pavement to follow.

 ## Building ##